phylum-dev/documentation/docs/integrations/bitbucket_pipelines.md

     # Force analysis for all dependencies in a manifest file.
 This is especially useful
     # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
-    - phylum-ci --force-analysis --all-deps --lockfile Cargo.toml
+    - phylum-ci --force-analysis --all-deps --depfile Cargo.toml

     # Ensure the latest Phylum CLI is installed.
     - phylum-ci --force-install